France-ioi/AlgoreaFrontend/README.md

 Run `ng build core` in order to use the core components in current project

+# Project update

+- Original design implementation moved to `/projects/design` sub app and all routing for design is now under `/design` sub url.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.